masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 Through this operational dashboard, a program manager can:
-- Filter to a single region or program and instantly see on-time delivery% and open PO value which can be drilled down and investigated on
+- Filter to a single region or program and instantly see on-time delivery% and open PO value which can be drilled into for root-cause investigation
 - Snapshot of overall inventory health in each region and where to reallocate inventory
 - Top 5 parts at risk ranked by coverage which require a recovery plan, risk buys
-- Overall Clean Launch% for NPI milestones which can be drilled down to locate exact status, challange and next step
+- Overall Clean Launch% for NPI milestones which can be drilled down to locate exact status, challenge and next step
 - Snapshot of supplier performance which determines high performers and suppliers that require attention